DearEjay/tempeturs-frontend/README.md

     Run `npm install` in the top level directory of the project (where `package.json` is) to install dependencies.

+5. Run the Development Server

+    Run `npm run dev` to run the project's dev server.

+## To Test the Production Build

-4. Build the Project
+1. Build the Project

     Run `npm run build` to have webpack build its files.

-    *Might change if I figure out a better way to serve files for the dev server without having to build first.

-5. Run the Project
+2. Run the Production Server Locally

-    Run `npm run dev` to run the project's dev server.
+    Run `npm run serve-prod` (Unix) to run the production server on your local machine.

+    If that doesn't work, run `node server.js` (Windows).

+    Note that this is not creating the actual prod server on Heroku, that is done with CI.

 ## Notes